Behodler/limbo/CommitMessage.md

 ## Other changes in this commit

-### ProxyHandler

-Changed minting code to transfer from base to proxyHandler so that client need only approve proxyHandler and not have to look up the proxy address.

 ### common.ts
 Prechecks section added to ensure deployer has sufficient tokens so that no gas is wasted for silly reasons.
 PyroFlanBooster is disabled because it is not currently compatible with cliffFace